 Laurel plants are extremely durable.
 They can thrive even in very difficult garden environments, including areas with air pollution and salt-laden coastal winds or even in full shade.

-Cypress trees grow tall and narrow and that is one of the reasons why they make very elegant and attractive fence.
+Cypress trees grow tall and narrow and that is one of the reasons why they make a very elegant and attractive fences.
 If you want a fast-growing privacy screen, Cypress can be an alternative.
-This low maintenance evergreen has quite a rapid growth rate around 3.5 feet per year.
+This low maintenance evergreen has quite a rapid growth rate of around 3.5 feet per year.

 Brilliant yellow forsythia blooms herald the start of spring, and these fast-growing, easily cultivated bushes can be sculpted into lovely hedges.
-It will definitely bring warmth during the spring days with its yellow colored flowers.
+It will definitely bring warmth during the spring days with its yellow-colored flowers.
 It is also easy to grow as it generally does well on its own.
-It should be planted in a sunny to half-shade location protected against wind.
+It should be planted in a sunny to half-shade location protected against the wind.

 8. Edible Bushes